LED Storm (Arcade)

 A simple yellow road barrier.
-These appeared in the prototype version LED Storm Rally 2011 with a different design, and it looks like they were going to keep them in the game but ultimately decided not to.
+These appeared in the location test version LED Storm Rally 2011 with a different design, and it looks like they were going to keep them in the game but ultimately decided not to.

-To see these alternate credits, the player has to complete the second loop of the game and have the last digit of their score be 0.
-This is harder than it seems, because every time the car explodes, the player is awarded a single point.
-So either get through the entire game without exploding (good luck) or make sure the number of explosions is divisible by 10.
+To see these, the player has to complete the second loop of the game and have the last digit of their score be 0.
+This is harder than it seems, as every time the car explodes the player is awarded 1 point.
+So either get through the entire game without exploding (good luck) or make sure your number of explosions is divisible by 10.
 Simple, right?

-This additional set of special thanks is only in the alternate credits sequence.
+An additional set of special thanks is only in the alternate credits sequence: